The Neon Bible: Plot summary

 David's mother goes insane after learning that Frank had been killed in Italy.
 She becomes uncommunicative, spending most of her time among the wild pines that have grown over Frank's failed crops, otherwise fixating her attention on a photograph of a graveyard that she received via telegram notifying her of Frank's death.
 David and Aunt Mae take care of her, as Aunt Mae pursues singing.
 At age 15, David gets a job at the pharmacy in town.
 There he encounters Jo Lynne, a girl visiting the valley while her grandfather is ill.
 After seeing a melodramatic movie, David and Jo Lynne kiss.
+Shortly thereafter, Jo Lynne abruptly leaves town when her grandfather recovers and angrily rejects David’s pleas to stay, leaving him confused and anguished.

 Clyde, a member of Aunt Mae's band, is in love with her, and is certain they would get a record deal in Nashville.
 She leaves for Nashville, promising that she will immediately send for David and his mother.
 On strength of this promise, David quits his job.
 After seeing Aunt Mae off, he reflects on his situation.
 He does not know his mother's whereabouts, but assumes she is in the house since she is afraid to go out at night.
 He fixes himself dinner rather than searching the house for his mother.
 After eating, as he climbs the stairs he steps in blood.
 He finds his mother collapsed, bleeding profusely from her mouth.
 He picks her up and puts her into bed.
 The bleeding quells with the help of an old blanket, but it is too late.
 After some time, she dies, exhaling one last word — "Frank."